Our complete wine guide for the:

 and a buffet or Italian breakfast option.
 Let's book!

 According to Plinius, the Roman historian, the Roman empress Julia (Giulia), wife of Augustus, supposedly reached a respectable age of 82 years because she used to drink wine from Karst

 (known as “vino puccinum”), particularly valued by the ancient Greeks who called it “Praetorian wine”.

 The Karst surface of the Kras area seems quite inhospitable: clean white limestone rocks can be seen everywhere, with vegetation struggling for survival.
 The soil of this area is terra rossa, the characteristic red earth that is a product of limestone decay - in geological terms, brand new.
 On exposed sites, the layer of soil is very thin, but it does collect in the characteristic karst valleys or vrtace.
 The soil has a high content of aluminum oxide, and the characteristic red colour comes from its high content of iron oxides (hematite).

-The climate is harsh: scorching summers with frequent lasting droughts and cold winters aggravated by the burja which dries the land.
+But the climate is harsh: scorching summers with frequent lasting droughts and cold winters aggravated by the burja which dries the land.
 Rainfall is not slight,

 but rains tend to come in late spring during the grapevine's flowering season and in the autumn when the grapes are maturing.
 Rainwater quickly disappears in the porous bedrock.